spongebob03/blog/content/en/_index.md

     fontColor: yellow

   - type: text
-    height: 200
+    height: 80
     paddingX: 50
     paddingY: 0
     align: center
-    title:
+    # title:
-      - HUGO
+    #   - 새로운, 재밌는
     subtitle:
-      - The world’s fastest framework for building websites
+      - “A ship in port is safe, but that’s not what ships are built for.
+Sail out to sea and do new things.”
     titleColor:
     titleShadow: true
     titleFontSize: 44